Vandergempa/Vandergempa/README.md

 📐 Well-organized, egoless and aspiring web-developer, avid coder and technology lover with an ambition to learn.
 I mostly specialize in full-stack web development with a stronger liking for the front-end part.

-🔨 I'm currently working at Edge as a full-time platform engineer.
+🔨 I'm currently working at Dunelm as a full-stack developer.
 Additionally, I am a crypto/nft investor/researcher, part-time streamer on Twitch 📺 and I also spend some time editing videos for my youtube channel.

 🌠 Plans for the next year:
 - Looking to get into blockchain development/web3 (defi, mining but mostly metaverse/gaming)